lodist/Mushroom-Classification-Ensemble-Learning/README.md

 Final Validation Loss: 0.3142

 ## Download Models
 The models used in this project are provided in TensorFlow Lite (.tflite) format and can be found in the /models folder.
-These models were originally trained in Keras format (.keras) but are not included in the repository due to size limitations.
-Instead, the .keras models are converted to TensorFlow Lite format using the script convert_models_tflite.py, which is attached to this repository.

-Model Conversion Details

-- Original Format: The models are trained and saved in Keras format (mushroom_classification_model_X.keras) but are too large to include in this repository.
-- Conversion: The script convert_models_tflite.py is used to convert these Keras models into TensorFlow Lite format (mushroom_classification_model_X.tflite).
-- Current Storage: The converted TensorFlow Lite models (.tflite) are included in the /models folder for immediate use.
-- Recreating the TensorFlow Lite Models
-If you have access to the original .keras models and wish to reconvert them to TensorFlow Lite:

-Place the .keras models in the desired directory.
-Run the convert_models_tflite.py script as described in the script's documentation.
-The .tflite models will be generated and saved in the specified folder.
-Folder Structure
-TensorFlow Lite Models: The converted .tflite models are stored in the /models folder.
-Keras Models: The original .keras models are not included in this repository due to file size restrictions.

 ## License
 This script is open-source and can be used by anyone under the MIT License.